- The main difference between Morkies and Yorkies is that the Morkie is a crossbreed between the Maltese and a Yorkie.

 The Morkie is more likely than the Yorkie to be overprotective of their owners and intolerant of strangers.
 Both are good watchdogs, although the Yorkie may be slightly better in this way.

 Yorkies are known for being very playful and spunky.
-Morkies can be like this as well, although they may also be more calm like their Maltese parents.
+Morkies can be like this as well, although they may also be calmer like their Maltese parents.
 It’s difficult to predict which parent breed any given Morkie will take after.

 Both Morkies and Yorkies are generally healthy dogs.
 However, they are both prone to certain conditions, including collapsed trachea, glaucoma, reverse sneezing, patellar luxation, portosystemic shunt, hernias, and periodontal disease.
 Since the Morkie is more prone to obesity, it may be more likely to suffer from conditions associated with this.

-Whether you have the Morkie or the Yorkie, it’s a good idea to take the dog to the vet for a checkup at least once a year.
+Whether you have a Morkie or a Yorkie, it’s a good idea to take the dog to the vet for a checkup at least once a year.

 Another significant difference between the Morkie and the Yorkie involves the lifespans of these two breeds.
 The Yorkie lives a little bit longer than the Morkie on average, although of course lifespan of each individual dog depends on many factors.
 The average lifespan for a Morkie is 10 to 14 years, while the average lifespan for a Yorkie is 12 to 15 years.